 These benefits relate to regulated and lower value contracts.
+The sustainability benefits realised from regulated procurement are noted in Annex 1.

 Of all of the paper and stationery purchased during 2018/19, 52% of expenditure related to the purchase of 'green' products.
 This is an improvement of seven percentage points from the position reported in 2017/18